machray/e-matchin/README.md

+This angular project is built on angular-seed and adminlte.

+The team members are Ken McGuiness, Sean Clements, and Raymond Ortega (myself).

+This is only the front end of the project.

 # angular-seed — the seed for AngularJS apps

 This project is an application skeleton for a typical [AngularJS](http://angularjs.org/) web app.